crazyscoop/chronika.github.io/_posts/2025-02-04-Example-Service.md

   ```sh
   curl http://localhost:8080 -v
   ```
-	- You should get a `hello-world` response for the server.
+	- You should get a `hello-world` response from the server.

 ## References
 - Docker image for [hashicorp/http-echo](https://hub.docker.com/r/hashicorp/http-echo/tags)